Smoking and Breastfeeding

 Marijuana also called “pot”, “weed” and “cannabis” is the most commonly used, illegal drug used today.

 Mothers who use cocaine, heroin or PCP should not breastfeed, as their babies will experience serious side-effects and may even die.

 Mothers that cannot quit smoking marijuana ( who have a marijuana dependency ) can continue to breastfeed as

 long as they do not expose their babies to the secondhand smoke.

-- Smoking marijuana can cause low milk production.
+- A marijuana dependency can lead to low milk production.

 - Baby will show signs of sedation, weakness and lack of appetite.

 - High risk of SIDS “cot death”.

 - One of the biggest marijuana risks is damage to brain cells and genetic material.

 Breastfeeding or smoking?
 Smoking is extremely addictive, and